factor/factor/basis/cpu/arm/64/SIMD.md

 Use `vconvert` with these types.
 Packing two `float-4` values produces one small vector; unpacking produces the low and high `float-4` values.
-Same-width half/BF16 conversion is numeric; `half-8-cast` and `bfloat-8-cast` reinterpret bits.
+Same-width half/BF16 conversion is numeric, as is conversion between either format and `short-8`/`ushort-8`.
+Conversion to integers truncates; unsigned destinations wrap modulo 2^16. `half-8-cast` and `bfloat-8-cast` reinterpret bits.
 Scalar half/BF16 C parameters and return values are not supported.

 | Feature | Public operation | Native instructions |
 | --- | --- | --- |